There is no cookie-cutter method to phone systems, but that doesn’t mean you shouldn’t get the most bang for your buck.

 One of the primary factors impacting how much a new phone system will cost is just how many phones you are going to need.
 A business with four employees is going to require far fewer phones than a company with 100 employees.

 For example, we are going to base our numbers off a “typical” small business with ten employees working out of one office.
-This example office is going to purchase ten desk phones, have half a dozen phone lines and host their system within their space with a PBX (Public Branch Exchange).
+This example office is going to purchase ten desk phones, have half a dozen phone lines and host their system within their space with a PBX (Private Branch Exchange).
 They should plan to budget between $5000 and $6000 for this phone system.

 What Goes Into the Cost of a Phone System?